gspahlin/MS_Teams_attendance_formatter/README.md

 1) In MS teams you can obtain an attendance list in .CSV format.
 You can download this in the participants section of the meeting.
 Here is a tutorial (https://www.youtube.com/watch?v=iAkZ1tlj1qg) if you've never done that.
 Step 1 is to download that list.

-2) Go to the downloads folder and open the list with excel.
+2) Go to the downloads folder and open the csv with excel.

 3) MS Teams will not export the .csv correctly so you need to resave the file - use the "save as" option to save the file to the same folder as attendance_formatter_v1.exe, and select the CSV UTF-8 option when saving the file.